Amazon Prime Day: Strategies to Personalize like a Goliath

 Trigger Abandoned Cart Emails

-74% of sales are lost from shopping cart abandonment, and effectively communicating highly incentivized marketing messages is key to recovering potential abandonments in real-time and inducing re-engagements with your customers.
+74% of sales are lost from shopping cart abandonment, and effectively communicating highly incentivized marketing messages is key to recovering potential abandonments in real time and re-engaging with your customers.

 Time is of the essence as cart abandonment emails sent within the first hour of abandonment perform best.
 Retailers can set up campaign triggers to send emails instantly after a cart is abandoned with personalized product recommendations and incentives urging visitors to complete their purchases.
 Regardless of the reasons that shoppers abandon their shopping carts, there’s a very limited win-back window.